-Some slaves resisted by planning rebellions.
+Some enslaved people resisted by planning rebellions.
 They risked reprisals of torture and death.
 Some plantations were destroyed by the violence and people killed.
 The constant unrest reduced the profits made by the plantation owners.

-Slave rebellions varied in size and most were put down with the help of forces from either the British Army or the Royal Navy.
-Most colonies suffered a rebellion once every 20 years.
+Rebellions of enslaved people varied in size and most were put down with the help of forces from either the British Army or the Royal Navy.
+Some form of rebellion took place in most colonies around every 20 years.
 Notable revolts include:

-Antigua 1736 - Plantation owners on Antigua discovered a slave plot to steal gunpowder and blow up the island's gentry at a ball.
-As punishment, over the next six months 88 slaves were put to death, most of them by being burned alive.
+Antigua 1736 - Plantation owners on Antigua discovered a plan by enslaved people to steal gunpowder and blow up the island's gentry at a ball.
+As punishment, over the next six months 88 enslaved people were put to death, most of them by being burned alive.

-Tacky's Revolt 1760 - Tacky's Revolt erupted on Jamaica.
-This was the largest British slave uprising of the 18th century.
+Tacky's Revolt 1760 - Tacky's Revolt took place on Jamaica.
+This was the largest uprising of enslaved people in a British colony in the 18th century.

-Saint Domingue 1791 - A slave revolt on the French-controlled island of Saint Domingue is led by Toussaint L'Overture.
+Saint Domingue 1791 - A revolt on the French-controlled island of Saint Domingue was led by Toussaint L'Overture.

-The French government failed to suppress the rebellion and Saint Domingue was eventually renamed ‘Haiti’ by the freed slaves, who set up the first free black republic.
+The French government failed to suppress the rebellion and Saint Domingue was eventually renamed ‘Haiti’ by the formerly enslaved people, who set up the first free black republic.

 The Haitian Revolution removed Britain's major competitor (France) in sugar production in the Caribbean.

-Grenada 1796 - Fédon’s slave revolt in Grenada was defeated by British troops.
+Grenada 1796 - Fédon’s revolt in Grenada was defeated by British troops.

-Barbados 1816 - Slaves rose up on Barbados and burned a quarter of the island's sugar crop before the rebellion was suppressed.
+Barbados 1816 - Enslaved people rose up on Barbados and burned a quarter of the island's sugar crop before the rebellion was suppressed.

 It took the British Army and militia a month to restore order.
-Some 200 enslaved Africans and 14 white people died in the fighting.
-At least 340 rebel slaves were hanged or shot afterwards.
+Some 200 enslaved African people and 14 white people died in the fighting.
+At least 340 enslaved people who had rebelled were hanged or shot afterwards.

-The ‘Maroons’ of Jamaica were a mixture of indigenous islanders and runaway slaves hiding out on the island.
+The ‘Maroons’ of Jamaica were a mixture of indigenous islanders and runaway enslaved people hiding out on the island.